High-resolution momentum distributions from low-resolution wave functions: Results

 Figure~\ref{fig:o16_proton_momentum_distribution_contributions_lda} shows the contributions to the proton momentum distribution but using a local density approximation (LDA) to model the low RG resolution wave function.
 This approach is described in Ref.~\cite{Tropiano:2021qgf} and was also utilized in Ref.~\cite{Tropiano:2022jjj}.
 The distribution in Fig.~\ref{fig:o16_proton_momentum_distribution_contributions_lda} uses proton densities generated from the SLy4 Skyrme functional~\cite{Chabanat:1997un} using the HFBRAD code~\cite{Bennaceur:2005mx}.
 The mean-field part of the momentum distribution will reflect the differences in modeling $\ket{\Psi_0^A(\lambda)}$, despite the SRG transformations and factorization arguments remaining the same.
 In the LDA version, there are sharp cutoffs at the SRG resolution scale $\lambda=1.5\,\fmi$, whereas the Woods-Saxon version smoothly falls off before transitioning to the $\delta U \delta U^\dagger$ term.
 The LDA distributions also diverge as $q \rightarrow 0\,\fmi$ due to it being a poor approximation at low momentum.
 However, at $q \gg \lambda$ where factorization holds, we retain the same high $q$ tail regardless of LDA or Woods-Saxon.

 In Fig.~\ref{fig:O16_proton_momentum_distribution_vary_kvnn} we show SRG proton momentum distributions for \oxygen\ with different NN interactions.
 We plot momentum distributions corresponding to two phenomenological interactions, AV18 and CD-Bonn~\cite{Machleidt:2000ge}, and two chiral effective field theory interactions, EMN \NNNNLO\ 500\,MeV \cite{Entem:2017gor} and SMS \NNNNLO\ 550\,MeV \cite{Reinert:2017usi}.
 The $\delta U$ matrix elements in Eq.~\eqref{eq:momentum_distribution} change between each curve because of a different interaction including different regulator schemes.
 Variation in the potential has the most visible effect on the high momentum tails because of the dominant $\delta U \delta U^\dagger$ term.
 There is also an effect at low momentum where the IPM distribution is quenched by some amount dependent on the interaction.
-Figure~\ref{fig:O16_proton_momentum_distribution_vary_kvnn} reflects the scale and scheme dependence associated with the choice of the NN interaction and the use of a one-body operator for the distributions.
+Figure~\ref{fig:O16_proton_momentum_distribution_vary_kvnn} reflects the scale and scheme dependence associated with the choice of the NN interaction in combination with SRG evolving the same initial one-body operator for the distributions.

 In Fig.~\ref{fig:O16_proton_momentum_distribution_vary_lambda} we vary the SRG scale $\lambda$.
 The black dotted line shows the result using the unevolved operator, that is, the IPM distribution.
 The red line shows the $\lambda=1.5\,\fmi$ distribution.
 The light red band indicates the variation in $\lambda$ from $2\,\fmi$ down to $1.35\,\fmi$.
 High $\lambda$ distributions approach the IPM description due to the mismatch of a low RG resolution wave function with a high-resolution operator.
 As $\lambda$ is lowered, the tail rises from the induced two-body operator, and the low-momentum part of the distribution begins to decrease from the IPM.